LowTechCoder/rpi4-retroarch-guide/README.md

 https://github.com/LowTechCoder/rpi4-retroarch-cores-guide

 ## Auto Start and Shutdown RetroArch script
-I wrote some scripts that will help with autostarting RetroArch, quiting RetroArch, and shutting down the Raspberry Pi.
-I just quickly want to point out that there is probably a better way of doing this like using SystemD, but that never worked out for me, lets just use my script for now.
+I wrote some scripts that will help with autostarting RetroArch at boot, and shutting down the Raspberry Pi when RetroArch is closed with a gamepad.
+Basicaly the script will run at boot, look for your USB drive containing the games, and if it finds that, it will run RetroArch.
+After RetroArch closes, the script will backup your RetroArch config files and game saves to the USB drive, then shutdown your Raspberry Pi.
 ```
 cd ~
 ```